bayes-ashok/bayes-ashok/README.md

 # 💫 About Me:
 👋 Hi there!
 Welcome to my GitHub world 🌟<br><br>I'm ASHOK SHAH, a passionate learner with a love for coding and a knack for problem-solving.
-I thrive on learning, building, and sharing my tech adventures.<br><br>🚀 Let's connect, collaborate, and create amazing things together! 💻🌐
+I thrive on learning, building, and sharing my tech adventures.<br><br>🚀 Let's connect, collaborate, and create amazing things together! 💻🌐 <br>
 [Check out my Portfolio](http://www.ashok-shah.com.np)